kboudy/tailwind_css_intro/README.md

 - tailwind css intellisense plugin for vscode is essential
 - `/25` indicates an opacity of 25
-- `sm:flex` creates a media query that will only show on smaller screens
+- `sm:foo` creates a media query that will only show on smaller screens
 - `w-[300px]` bracket notation allows you to specify exact pixels

 ## page snapshots: